 Similar to Botox, Dysport is a lesser-known neurotoxin that offers temporary improvement in the appearance of moderate to severe wrinkles.
 Like Botox, the treatment is injected directly into the target facial area to prevent muscle contraction.

 Unlike Neurotoxins that freeze the treated area, injectable fillers smooth out the treated area by filling in the skin.
-The active ingredient found in dermal fillers is hyaluronic acid (HA), which is a naturally-occurring substance that is naturally found in the skin.
+The active ingredient found in dermal fillers is hyaluronic acid (HA), which is a substance that is naturally found in the skin.
 Hyaluronic acid has the ability to store moisture and gives skin that plump, hydrated look.
 As you age, your body loses the hyaluronic acid found naturally in the body: although you may see this ingredient listed in some of your favorite skincare products, topical application can only moisturize.

 Injected, however, it can restore plumpness and replenish your body’s natural production of hyaluronic acid.
 One injection can last up to a year and will add volume and decrease wrinkles depending on the injection site.*